aksovius/speech-coach/docs-site/src/pages/about.md

 ## Origin Story

-Created by [Aksovius](https://www.linkedin.com/in/aksovius), Speech Coach started as a personal project to prepare for TOEFL speaking tasks and interviews.
+Created by [Alexander Kim](https://www.linkedin.com/in/aksovius), Speech Coach started as a personal project to prepare for TOEFL speaking tasks and interviews.
 It evolved into a robust portfolio piece, demonstrating expertise in modern backend development, real-time data pipelines, and AI integration.

 ## Vision